Top 9 Tips for First Time Visitors to Rome – AKA How Not To Go INSANE While Visiting the Eternal City

 Don’t Get Ripped Off By Taxis

-This may sounds simple or even not a big deal but Italians can be ruthless when it comes to ripping off foreigners in regards to taxis.
+This may sound simple or even not a big deal but Italians can be ruthless when it comes to ripping off foreigners in regards to taxis.
 Alex and I even had this happen to us in December!
-I was not amused to say the least.
+I was not amused, to say the least.

 The first thing you need to know is that the taxis are required to turn on the meter and if you are inside the city walls it should always be on 1.
 2 and 3 are pricing levels for outside the city and on the highway, respectively.
 If you are having issues with your taxi driver then take note of their ID number and let them know that you will contact the “Guardia di Finanza” aka the tax police.
 (These are the scariest police in Italy) They will usually revert to the actual price.

 Also take note of other little scams like paying an exorbitant fee to sit and have a coffee (You usually pay a little more but if your coffee is around 8 or 9 euros, you have been waaayyyy overcharged), or being hustled in line to take a Vatican tour.
 (But you should already have tickets, you smart cookie, you!)